Groups plan new lawsuit over Fairbanks-area air pollution

 Earthjustice is representing Fairbanks-based Citizens for Clean Air, Anchorage-based Alaska Community Action on Toxics, and the California-based Sierra Club.

+"The Clean Air Act sets clear deadlines for planning and achieving compliance with air quality standards," said Jeremy Lieb, an attorney for Earthjustice.
+"The EPA and the state have repeatedly missed these deadlines, showing disregard for the health consequences of continued serious air pollution.
+We will continue to take legal action necessary to hold the agencies to their obligations to clean up the air in Fairbanks."

+The state was required to submit a proposal for addressing pollution by the end of last year.
+State and borough officials are working on the plan.
+The EPA was to determine if the plan was complete by the end of June.

-An EPA spokeswoman says the agency does not comment on pending litigation.
+An EPA spokeswoman said the agency does not comment on pending litigation.

 Comments